 - 1.4.1.1.
-To register for self-paced courses, learners use the registration portal (https://au.asu.edu/portal).
-Refer to section 1.5 for more information regarding learner management and the registration process. - 1.4.1.2.
-For self-paced courses, learners have the flexibility to register for and begin individual courses according to their own work and personal schedules. - 1.4.1.3.
-Learners may take the self-paced courses in any order.
+To register for self-paced courses, students use the registration portal https://au.asu.edu/portal.
+Refer to section 1.5 for more information regarding student management and the registration process. - 1.4.1.2.
+For self-paced courses, students have the flexibility to register for and begin individual courses according to their own work and personal schedules. - 1.4.1.3.
+Students may take the self-paced courses in any order.